ChocolateApp/Chocolate/README.md

 ![image](https://user-images.githubusercontent.com/69050895/178296575-c504759a-fc66-4ee8-b1a6-0247f8ad28c8.png)
 ![image](https://user-images.githubusercontent.com/69050895/178296606-afa5926f-6162-4291-8ae7-471403b5f5db.png)

+# Todo

+- [ ] Custom card layout
+- [ ] Filter by genre, alphabetical, etc.
+- [ ] Add a search bar
+- [ ] Add actors, directors, year, duration, genre, to the popup
+- [ ] Permit to restart where you left off the movie
+- [ ] A web mobile version of the app and a mobile app (android, ios)

+# Informations

 * You can join the official discord server of the project if you need help or ask for features/improvements : [Chocolate Help Server](https://discord.gg/aWkjDhNFUh)
 * This tool was made by Impre-visible, some features needed the help of several volunteers, that I thank, you can contact them on this server : [Dev'Area](https://discord.gg/hTmbFePH)